tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Best_Practices_and_Recommendations/Style_and_Conventions.md

 Both variables and functions (or properties and methods, respectively) start with a lowercase word so that they are easier to differentiate from major namespace objects or 'classes'.

 ::: warning ⚠️ Warning
-Appcelerator does not support the use of Hungarian Notation.
+Titanium SDK does not support the use of Hungarian Notation.
 :::

 #### Object and 'class' names